mmusa-alacran/Projects/Non-Procedural_Programming/READE.md

 ### Using GHC

-If you prefer to use GHC directly, you can compile and run the program with these commands:
+You can compile and run the program with these commands:

 ```sh
 ghc -package containers -o kruskal Kruskal.hs